MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 ## Project configuration

-In case you're adding a kiota client to an existing project, the following configuration is required:
+In case you're adding a Kiota client to an existing project, the following configuration is required:

-- ***.csproj** > **TargetFramework** set to "net6" or above.
+- ***.csproj** > **TargetFramework** set to "net6" or later.
 [More information](/dotnet/standard/frameworks)
 - ***.csproj** > **LangVersion** set to "latest".
 [More information](/dotnet/csharp/language-reference/configure-language-version#c-language-version-reference)
 - ***.csproj** > **Nullable** set to "enable".

 ## Add dependencies

-Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
+Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [abstraction package](https://github.com/microsoft/kiota-abstractions-dotnet) and the [cli-commons package](https://github.com/microsoft/kiota-cli-commons).
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

 - HTTP ([Kiota default HttpClient-based implementation](https://github.com/microsoft/kiota-http-dotnet))
 - Form serialization ([Kiota default](https://github.com/microsoft/kiota-serialization-form-dotnet))